markosjal/AirScan/README.md

 The second part of the software is the sane-airscan back-end.
 (Option A) You will need to install sane-airscan on all of the client machines   (there are some repos for easy installaton), or (Option B) install sane-airscan on the same machine hosting the scanner and AirScan only .
 (Option C) is that the Scanner Host and user workstation may be the same linux machine already and sane-airsccan is also installed there..
 Although sane-airscan was created for accessing eSCL/AirScan protocol scanners, it has been tested as working with the AirScan listed above.

 Option A would share the scanner from the main host machine to other computers using the eSCL protocol.
-This is probably the preferred method in a multi-computer environmen, unless you already have other SANE shared scanners.
+This is probably the preferred method in a multi-computer environment, unless you already have other SANE shared scanners.

 Option B would share the scanner from the primary client machine to other client machines by way of SANE protocol.